 System administrators wishing to stop Shorewall should note that Bright Cluster Manager by default has the autostart setting (section 3.11 of the Administrator Manual) set to on.
-With such a value, CMDaemon attempts to restart a stopped Shorewall if the service has been stopped from outside of cmsh or cmqui.
+With such a value, CMDaemon attempts to restart a stopped Shorewall if the service has been stopped from outside of cmsh or Bright View.

-Stopping Shorewall outside of cmsh or cmgui is considered harmful, because it can trigger a failover.
+Stopping Shorewall outside of cmsh or Bright View is considered harmful, because it can trigger a failover.
 This is because stopping Shorewall blocks the failover prevention monitoring tests.
-These tests are the status ping and backup ping (both based on SYN packet connections), and the CMDaemon status (based on SOAP calls) (section 13.4.2 of the Administrator Manual).
+These tests are the status ping and backup ping (both based on SYN packet connections), and the CMDaemon status (based on REST calls) (section 15.4.2 of the Administrator Manual).
 In most cases, with default settings, Shorewall is not restarted in time, even when autostart is on, so that a failover then takes place.

-A failover procedure is quite a sensible option when Shorewall is stopped from outside of cmsh or cmgui, because besides the failover monitoring tests failing, other failures also make the head node pretty useless.
+A failover procedure is quite a sensible option when Shorewall is stopped from outside of cmsh or Bright View, because besides the failover monitoring tests failing, other failures also make the head node pretty useless.
 The blocking of ports means that, amongst others, workload managers and NFS shares are also unable to connect.
-Ideally, therefore, Shorewall should not be stopped outside cmsh or cmgui in the first place.
+Ideally, therefore, Shorewall should not be stopped outside cmsh or Bright View in the first place.